mjmnzg/IL2FS/README.md

 # IL2FS

+Methods: Fine-tunning and Nearest Centroid Classifier.

-The code will be alocated soon.
+The code of IL2FS and the rest of the compared methods will be alocated soon.